intuit-archive/heirloom-cookbook/README.md

 # heirloom cookbook [![Build Status](https://secure.travis-ci.org/intuit/heirloom-cookbook.png?branch=master)](http://travis-ci.org/intuit/heirloom-cookbook)

+**!!!
+This project has been deprecated.
+We recommend you fork it to your local repo if you continue to rely upon it !!!**

 Installs the heirloom pacakage manager RPM and provides an LWRP for downloading heirlooms.

 # Requirements